anushayaligar/Excel-Sales-Dashboard/README.md

 # 📊 Sales & Profit Performance Dashboard (Excel)

 ## 🔹 Project Overview
-This project analyzes retail sales data using Microsoft Excel and presents insights through an interactive dashboard.
+This project demonstrates end-to-end data analysis using Microsoft Excel, from data cleaning to building an interactive dashboard for business insights.

+---

-## 🔹 Task
+## 🎯 Objective
-To analyze business performance and identify high-performing and low-profit areas.
+To analyse sales data and identify key trends in revenue and profitability across different regions and product categories.

+---

-## 🔹 Tools Used
+## 🛠️ Tools & Techniques Used
 - Microsoft Excel
 - Pivot Tables
+- Data Cleaning
-- Charts
+- Charts & Data Visualization
-- Slicers
+- Slicers for interactivity

-## 🔹 What I Did
-- Cleaned and prepared 1000+ rows of data
+---

+## 📌 Key Features
+- KPI Tracking (Total Sales, Profit, Orders)
-- Built Pivot Tables for analysis
+- Region-wise and Category-wise analysis
-- Created interactive dashboard
+- Interactive dashboard using slicers
-- Calculated KPIs: Sales, Profit, Orders

-## 🔹 Key Insights
-- North region has highest profitability
-- East region shows lower profit performance
-- Technology category is most profitable
-- Identified potential loss-making segments
+- Identification of high-performing and low-profit segments

-## 🔹 Files
-- Excel Dashboard (.xlsx)
+---

-Dashboard Screenshot
+## 📊 Dashboard Preview
    <img width="1185" height="873" alt="image" src="https://github.com/user-attachments/assets/142ce6f9-0722-4bb8-af65-a472c508397c" />
+---

+## 🔍 Key Insights
+- North region shows the highest profitability
+- East region has comparatively lower profit performance
+- Technology category is the most profitable
+- Certain segments indicate potential loss areas

+---

+## 📁 Dataset
+The dataset contains 1000+ rows of retail sales data including:
+- Order details
+- Region
+- Category
+- Sales
+- Profit
+- Quantity

+---

+## 🚀 Outcome
+This project highlights how data can be transformed into actionable insights to support business decision-making.

+---

+## 📬 Connect With Me
+If you like this project, feel free to connect with me on LinkedIn.